Scuba Divers Federation of South Australia

 Protecting the Giant cuttlefish aggregation

-The Scuba Divers Federation of South Australia established and is hosting the Cuttlefish Alliance to bring together organisations and individuals concerned about protections for the Giant cuttlefish during its breeding season in the Upper Spencer Gulf.
+The Scuba Divers Federation of South Australia established and hosted the Cuttlefish Alliance to bring together organisations and individuals concerned about protections for the Giant cuttlefish during its breeding season in the Upper Spencer Gulf.

 In 2013, the population collapsed to only 13,000 individuals.
 A temporary fishing ban was put in place, and by 2020 the population had recovered to 247,000.
 The temporary ban was lifted; in 2021 the population fell precipitously to 107,000.
 A new temporary ban was instated in 2022.
 With that ban, the population recovered somewhat to 138,000.
-That ban is due to expire in March 2023.
-The SDFSA is calling for a permanent Cuttlefish fishing ban in the Upper Spencer Gulf during the migration and breeding season, between 1st May through to 31st July.
+The SDFSA called for a permanent Cuttlefish fishing ban in the Upper Spencer Gulf during the migration and breeding season, between 1st May through to 31st July, supporting online and hard copy petitions to the SA parliament.
+For more on this story, read our Oct-Nov Newsletter, at https://sdfsa.net/…/2022/11/2022-11-SDFSA-Newsletter.pdf